boisgera/pandoc/mkdocs/markdown.md

 Title blocks will always be parsed, but they will affect the output only when the `--standalone` (`-s`) option is chosen.
-In HTML output, titles will appear twice: once in the document head -- this is the title that will appear at the top of the window in a browser -- and once at the beginning of the document body.
+In HTML output, titles will appear twice: once in the document head---this is the title that will appear at the top of the window in a browser---and once at the beginning of the document body.
 The title in the document head can have an optional prefix attached (`--title-prefix` or `-T` option).
 The title in the body appears as an H1 element with class "title", so it can be